AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/remote-spa/quick-setup.md

 1. Tap on the __Bali Surf Camp__ card and navigate to its dynamic route
 1. Add, change, or remove components from the container component that sites above the __Itinerary__ heading
 1. Refresh the SPA running on `http://localhost:3000` and see that the changes reflected

+New AEM pages under the __WKND App Home page > Adventure__ _must_ have an AEM page name that matches the corresponding adventure's Content Fragment's name.
+This is because the SPA route to AEM Page mapping is based off the last segment of the route, which is the Content Fragment's name.

 ## Congratulations!